jacobobryant/biff/slate/source/index.html.md

 `install.sh` will:

 1. Install dependencies
-2. Install Biff as a systemd service (i.e. autostart on boot)
+2. Create a non-root user
-3. Setup Nginx
+3. Install Biff as a systemd service (i.e. autostart on boot)
-4. Install certificates
+4. Setup Nginx
-5. Setup firewall
+5. Install certificates

-Currently it uses the root user to run Biff, but I'll fix that soon.
+6. Setup firewall

 If you ever want to update the list of domains served by Biff, just run something like the following: